jamf/regatta/docs/architecture.md

 # Architecture

-Regatta is designed as a "geographically distributed etcd", providing etcd-like gRPC API in every location while maintaining consistent data set.
+Regatta is designed as a "geographically distributed etcd", providing etcd-like gRPC API in every location while maintaining a consistent data set.
 See [API](/api) for the complete documentation of the gRPC API.

 ## Topology

-The Regatta is designed as hub-and-spoke or consistent-core system.
+The Regatta is designed as a hub-and-spoke or consistent-core system.
 There is always a single statically defined leader cluster in the topology.
-Having a statically defined leader cluster reduces the operational costs and greatly simplifies the system due to less moving parts.
+Having a statically defined leader cluster reduces operational costs and greatly simplifies the system due to fewer moving parts.

 Regatta topology is designed as a multi-group Raft cluster within each data center with asynchronous pull-based replication across locations.
 There are two types of clusters within Regatta multi-location deployment:
 **Regatta leader cluster** and **Regatta follower cluster**.

-* Regatta leader refers to cluster accepting and confirming write proposals, sometimes referred to as a core cluster.
+* Regatta leader refers to a cluster accepting and confirming write proposals, sometimes referred to as a core cluster.
 * Regatta follower refers to a cluster connected to the leader cluster asynchronously replicating its state locally, sometimes referred to as an edge cluster.

-Thanks to this topology, the user is able to dynamically add additional follower clusters.
+Thanks to this topology, the user can dynamically add additional follower clusters.

 ![Regatta hub-and-spoke topology](/static/topology.png "Regatta hub-and-spoke topology")